Home > Learn > Articles

 Medications

-Medications, such as antivirals, are available after you test positive for COVID-19.
-However, it is important to know about the medications available and talk with your primary care physician about the possibility of these medications should you test positive.
-Oftentimes you can have a prescription in your file for when you do test positive.
+Medications like antivirals are available after you test positive for COVID-19.
+However, it is important to know about the medicines available and talk with your primary care physician about the possibility of these medications should you test positive.
+You can often have a prescription in your file for when you test positive.

 Paxlovid